 Since building and learning intertwine heavily, I prefer to only delegate these tasks to other people on “the team” as opposed to outsourcing to someone on oDesk.
 I don’t have a dedicated full-time team on my current startup but instead rely on a team of “specialists” made up of other Lean Startup practitioners.

 Entrepreneurs make great specialists

-I’ve outsourced lots of small and big projects and while the quality of the work has been mostly acceptable, there is constant management overhead to get these tasks done.
+I’ve outsourced lots of small and big projects, and while the quality of the work has been mostly acceptable, there is constant management overhead to get these tasks done.
 Last year, I put out a call for help on my blog to work on what was then a “toy” side-project: Lean Canvas.
 A number of entrepreneurs answered my call which is how I got the Lean Canvas MVP built.

-It helped that all of them were already interested in the “problem domain” and wanted to be early users/customers too — This wasn’t “just a job” to them.
+It helped that all of them were already interested in the “problem domain” and wanted to be early users/customers, too — This wasn’t “just a job” to them.

 Working in small batches leads to less waste

 Apart from myself, everyone else is part-time.
 I’ve actually found this to result in less waste.
 In my last company, I negotiated a discounted rate from my outsourcing company in India in exchange for a regular number of hours each week.
-Because I had to use these hours, I went into “build overload” which resulted in lots of unused features and a bloated product.
+Because I had to use these hours, I went into “build overload,” which resulted in lots of unused features and a bloated product.

 Paying in cash is the cleanest option

-This also places real constraints on your budget which forces more thorough vetting to ensure that a) you have the right team in place, and b) that you are asking them to only build things worth building.
+This also places real constraints on your budget, which forces more thorough vetting to ensure that a) you have the right team in place and b) that you are asking them only to build things worth building.